cloudflare/cloudflare-docs/content/cache/about/cache-reserve.md

 Individual sampled requests that filled or were served by Cache Reserve are viewable via the [CacheReserveUsed](/logs/reference/log-fields/zone/http_requests/) Logpush field.

-Cache Reserve monthtly operations and storage usage are viewable in the dashboard.
+Cache Reserve monthly operations and storage usage are viewable in the dashboard.

 ## Pricing